sourcegraph/cody/README.md

 All code in this repository is open source (Apache 2).

-Quickstart: `pnpm install && cd vscode && pnpm run dev` to run a local build of the Cody VS Code extension.
+Quickstart: `pnpm install && pnpm build && cd vscode && pnpm run dev` to run a local build of the Cody VS Code extension.

 See [development docs](doc/dev/index.md) for more.